Wildcats Picked to Host Xavier on Thursday in NCAA Tournament First Round

 A native of Bowie, Md., Imler earned his bachelor of science in education from the University of Virginia in 1993.
 Imler has his USSF "A" Coaching License in 2010 and is an accredited trainer in certified speed, agility and quickness by the National Endurance Sports Trainers Association.

-Imler is married to the former Claudine Maas and the couple have a 12-year old daughter named Jordan and a seven-year old son, Evan.
+Imler is married to the former Claudine Maas and the couple have a 13-year old daughter named Jordan and an eight-year old son, Evan.